 Explosive personalities and shenanigans make for great television.
-Who doesn’t (secretly) love to see a Kardashian marriage fail, or watch an undeservingly rich Real Housewife make a fool of herself at a party?
+Who doesn’t (secretly) love to see a Kardashian marriage fail (more than once), or watch an undeservingly rich Real Housewife make a fool of herself at a party?
 But capitalizing on negativity treats it as currency, and currency affects both internal and external environments.
-As social creatures, humans are not only sensitive to the emotions others create, but they also involuntarily mimic them.
-By mere force of our neurology, we internalize reality TV’s negativity bring it into our own environment, where it lingers, waiting for the next person to pass it forward.
+As social creatures, humans are not only sensitive to the emotions that others create, but they also involuntarily mimic them.
+By mere force of our neurology, we internalize reality TV’s negativity, bring it into our own environment, where it lingers, and wait for the next person to pass it forward.

 Reality TV not only exploits the poor – it laughs at them too.